interledger/interledger-rs/docs/CONTRIBUTING.md

     - To install clippy, run `rustup component add clippy`.
     - To run clippy, use `cargo clippy --all-targets --all-features -- -D warnings`.
     - If you would like to make your local setup reject unformatted commits, you can add the command as a pre-commit hook in the file `interledger-rs/.git/hooks/pre-commit`.
-- Make sure to commit using `-s` or `--signoff` option like `git cz -s`.
+- Make sure to commit using `-s` or `--signoff` option like `git cz -s` (required to pass CI).
     - `cz` means using the [commitizen](https://github.com/commitizen/cz-cli) explained below.
     - Why we use the option is explained later in the [Signing-off](#Signing-off) section.
-- Make sure that you committed using the [commitizen](https://github.com/commitizen/cz-cli) format (commit messages should start with `feat:`, `docs:`, `refactor:`, `chore:`, etc).
+- Make sure that you committed using the [commitizen](https://github.com/commitizen/cz-cli) format (commit messages should start with `feat:`, `docs:`, `refactor:`, `chore:`, etc) (required to pass CI).
 PRs may contain multiple commits but they should generally be squashed into one or a small number of complete change sets (for example, a feature followed by multiple refactors and another commit to add tests and docs should be combined into a single commit for that feature).
     - If you would like to make your local setup reject improperly formatted commit headers, you can add the following code to `interledger-rs/.git/hooks/commit-msg`:
 ```bash
 if head -n 1 "$1" | grep -vqE "^(feat|fix|docs|style|refactor|perf|test|chore|ci|build)(\(.{1,30}\))?:[ ].{5,100}$"; then